Identify It > Spiders Section > Garden Spiders >

 The colouration of the abdomen is variable.
 It can be anything from dark chocolate brown, through bright orange, to yellow.
 Usually at least five of the dots making up the cross marking are visible to some extent.

+Garden Spiders lay their egg sacs on strong branches, fences, garden sheds or other structures nearby in late summer and early autumn.
 The young spiderlings, which appear in spring and early summer look very different.
 Their bodies are bright yellow with a dark brown triangular patch on the abdomen.